 These easy pom pom pillows are easy to make and can transform a boring couch into something fun and individual.
 They have easy to sew, envelope-style backs so you don’t have to worry about sewing any fiddly zippers or buttons.
-Ready to start your DIY pom pom pillows?
+Ready to start your DIY pom pom pillow?
 Most of you will be able to sew these in well under 30 minutes.
 It will probably take longer to untangle your pom pom trim!
 My daughter thought the multicolored pom poms made a good necklace which resulted in a lot of tangles!

 - Pom pom trim: If you are a beginner you will find it easier to sew small to medium-sized pom pom trim.
 Larger pom poms are a little more awkward to sew.

 - A cushion insert: This method works for square or rectangular cushions.